-- BEIS and Ofgem would like to introduce competition to build and own transmission assets.
-This intention was set out in the Energy White Paper15 in December 2020 and confirmed in the Energy Security Bill in July 2022 16.
-If passed in its current form, this legislation will enable Competitively Appointed Transmission Owners (CATOs) to compete to build, own and operate onshore transmission network.
+- 4.1 As confirmed in the Energy White Paper in December 2020, BEIS and Ofgem are seeking to introduce competition to build and own transmission assets16.
+This requires BEIS to put in place new legislation to enable Competitively Appointed Transmission Owners (CATOs), which they propose to do in the coming years, subject to the parliamentary timetable.
 In preparation for this new competitive regime Ofgem introduced a licence requirement, C27, which placed a clear role on the ESO to facilitate the introduction of such competitions.
 This role requires the ESO to assess major network reinforcements against the competition criteria that Ofgem have deemed appropriate before construction (known as 'late competition').
-This methodology describes the process for assessing both wider network reinforcement and connections. - 4.2 In March 2022, Ofgem also confirmed its intention to implement an early model of competition (competition to design, build and own assets), as set out in the ESO's Plan.
-Ofgem asked the ESO to progress this implementation.
+This methodology describes the process for assessing both wider network reinforcement and connections. - 4.2 In March 2022, Ofgem also confirmed its intention to implement an early model of competition (competition to design, build and own assets), as set out in the ESO's Plan, Ofgem asked the ESO to progress this implementation.